the1lab/1lab/src/Data/Sum.lagda.md

 ```

 Given a `Code`{.Agda} for a path in `A ⊎ B`, we can turn it into a
-legitimate equality.
+legitimate path.
 Agda automatically lets us ignore the cases where
 the `Code`{.Agda} computes to `the empty type`{.Agda ident=⊥}.

 ```agda